ministryofjustice/prison-to-probation-update/README.md

 * prison-to-probation-update service
   * `P2POffenderNoMatch` - Prisoner not found in Delius
   * `P2POffenderTooManyMatches` - Prisoner found in Delius but multiple hits found
-  * `P2POffenderMatch` - Details of the prisoner matching - a successful match would be represented by the number of time we see this event minus the P2POffenderNoMatch and P2POffenderTooManyMatches count
+  * `P2POffenderMatch` - Details of the prisoner matching - a successful match would be represented by the number of times we see this event minus the P2POffenderNoMatch and P2POffenderTooManyMatches count
   * `P2POffenderNumberSet` - NOMS number set in Delius (new offender has been matched)
   * `P2PImprisonmentStatusUpdated` - Successfully completed matching and setting the dates and location
   * `P2PImprisonmentStatusNoSentenceStartDate` - Change is being ignored since the prisoner has no sentence start date
   * `P2PImprisonmentStatusIgnored` - Change is being ignored since booking is no longer relevant, e.g. the booking is no longer active and they have been released
-  * `P2PBookingNumberNotAssigned` - book number can be set in Delius, typically because there are multiple active events
+  * `P2PBookingNumberNotAssigned` - Book number can be set in Delius, typically because there are multiple active events
-  * `P2PLocationNotUpdated` - location can not be set for the matched offender, typically where there are multiple custodial events
+  * `P2PLocationNotUpdated` - Location can not be set for the matched offender, typically where there are multiple custodial events
-  * `P2PKeyDatesNotUpdated` - dates can not be set for the matched offender, typically where there are multiple custodial events
+  * `P2PKeyDatesNotUpdated` - Dates can not be set for the matched offender, typically where there are multiple custodial events

 * community-api service
   * `P2PImprisonmentStatusCustodyEventsHasDuplicates` - book number can not be set due multiple matching events